zhaouv/vscode-markdown-everywhere/README.md

 > finished but not published yet

-Embed and highlight markdown everywhere.
+Embed and highlight and preview markdown everywhere.

-> todo: and preview

 demo.png...